numfocus/gsoc/2016/proposals/narayan-aditya-visualizer.md

 ### Database - PostgreSQL

-The Django app will use [PostgreSQL] as its database engine to store the survey responses fetched by the backend.
+The Django app will use PostgreSQL or SQLite as its database engine in production and SQLite database engine during development to store the survey responses fetched by the SurveyMonkey Django application.

-*Why PostgreSQL?*
- *  Django provides [PostgreSQL-specific features] like the ability and query JSONs, dicts and arrays.
-The database schema, when finalized, would benefit from these features.
- *  PostgreSQL is actively maintained and is seen to perform faster writes as compared to SQLite.
- *  Although AMY currently uses SQLite database, a [migration] is currently being planned to upgrade AMY to PostgreSQL.

 ### Frontend - Charts.js and Bootstrap